BEAD INITIAL PROPOSAL, VOLUME 1

 ConnectLA was founded with the goal of eliminating the digital divide in Louisiana by 2029.
 The comprehensive Five-Year Action Plan lays out the priorities of ConnectLA, adheres to guidance set out by the Infrastructure Investment and Jobs Act and outlines how BEAD funds will be allocated throughout the state.

-The plan is informed by the number of unserved and underserved households, businesses and community anchor institutions in the state, in addition to research conducted for the Digital Equity Plan.
-We invite you to read our goals for increasing access, adoption, affordability, digital equity and inclusion, digital skills and economic development.
+The plan is informed by the number of unserved and underserved households, businesses and community anchor institutions in the state, in addition to research conducted for the Digital Opportunity Plan.
+We invite you to read our goals for increasing access, adoption, affordability, digital opportunity and inclusion, digital skills and economic development.

-The National Digital Inclusion Alliance defines digital equity as “a condition in which all individuals and communities have the information technology capacity needed for full participation in our society, democracy and economy.”
+The National Digital Inclusion Alliance defines digital opportunity as “a condition in which all individuals and communities have the information technology capacity needed for full participation in our society, democracy and economy.”

 We asked you, as a broadband stakeholder, to review this draft plan with a critical eye and provide as much constructive feedback as you could.
 The public comment period is now closed, and we are using your suggestions to create an updated plan.